ilscipio/scipio-erp/applications/solr/README.txt

 Example:

-The following defines a single basic auth user 'solr' with password 'SolrRocks':
+The following defines a few users (two admins, one query user, one update user), all having the same password, 'SolrRocks':

 security.json (from security_solrbasicauth_disabled.json):